-- The System either met or was able to carry-forward all DSRIP milestones due in 2016 under the Waiver.
-Some carry-forward results were able to be reported as successful in the following reporting period. - Integrated lean management continues to be expanded through training initiatives to all levels of staff. - The System developed and implemented service line daily benchmark reports for activity and labor productivity.
+- The System either met or was able to carry-forward all DSRIP milestones due in 2017 under the Waiver.
+Some carry-forward results were able to be reported as successful in the following reporting period. - Integrated lean management continues to be expanded through training initiatives to all levels of staff and incorporated in weekly rounding discussions in operational and financial departments. - The System developed and implemented service line daily benchmark reports for activity and labor productivity.